saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_7_goals_framework_v3_0.md

 ### Why Solid Is the Foundation

-This is why solid is the foundation of all other GOALS™.
+This is why solid is the foundation of all other GOALS.

 You can have perfect governance, comprehensive observability, blazing speed, and flawless language understanding—but if the underlying data is wrong, everything fails.